Dec. 31, 2022

 The prognosis for babies born with anencephaly is extremely poor.
 If the infant is not stillborn, it will usually die within a few hours or days after birth.

 The cause of anencephaly is unknown.
 Although it is thought that a mother's diet and vitamin intake may play a role, scientists believe that many other factors are also involved.

-Recent studies have shown that the addition of folic acid (vitamin B9) to the diet of women of childbearing age may significantly reduce the incidence of neural tube defects.
-Therefore it is recommended that all women of childbearing age consume 0.4 mg of folic acid daily.
+Studies have shown that the addition of folic acid (vitamin B9) to the diet of women of childbearing age may significantly reduce the incidence of neural tube defects.
+Therefore, it is recommended that all women of childbearing age consume 0.4 mg of folic acid daily.

 March of Dimes

 National Institute of Neurological Disorders and Stroke.
 NINDS Anencephaly Information Page.
 Available at: https://www.ninds.nih.gov/health-information/disorders/anencephaly.
 Accessed July 7, 2023.